Bichlbach

 Bichlbach is a municipality in the district of Reutte in the Austrian state of Tyrol.

 Geography

 Bichlbach lies at an elevation of in the Zwischentoren, the valley that links the Ehrwald Basin with the Lech valley.
 Over the municipal territory runs the watershed between the Lech and Loisach.
-The municipality consists of three villages: the elongated Straßendorf of Bichlbach (population: 550) and the two almost adjacent villages of Lähn (pop: 225) and Wengle (pop: 76; population figures as of 15 May 2001).
-Bichlbach is the base for an ascent of the Kohlbergspitze (2,202 m) on a waymarked path that takes around 3 hours.
+The municipality consists of three villages: the elongated Straßendorf of Bichlbach (population: 550) and the two almost adjacent villages of Lähn (population: 225) and Wengle (population: 76; population figures as of 15 May 2001).
+Bichlbach is the base for an ascent of the Kohlbergspitze (2,202 m) on a waymarked path that takes around three hours.

 Constituent communities

-The municipal area comprises the following three villages (population as of 1 January 2019):
+The municipal area comprises the following three villages (populations as of 1 January 2019):